SalomePlatform/adao/doc/using.rst

       1000.
 By default, the seed is left uninitialized, and so use the default initialization from the computer.

-:"KalmanFilter":

-    :CalculateAPosterioriCovariance:
-      This boolean key allows to enable the calculation and the storage of the covariance matrix of a posteriori anlysis errors.
-Be careful, this is a numericaly costly step.
-The default is "False".

 Examples of using these commands are available in the section :ref:`section_examples` and in example files installed with ADAO module.